 I’ll note here that I don’t buy the back-pedal for a minute.
 I think it pays crappy lip-service to objections that the editors don’t actually understand, only fear.
 I think its far more likely that the editorial staff made a decision that they knew was inflammatory but they did not expect the extent of the backlash, because, like Victoria Foyt, they are unnuanced thinkers when it comes to race and they do not fully understand the character of the spec-fic community as it stands today.
 Even if you believe their story of not knowing about the controversy, the whole thing still suggests a shocking lack of editorial continuity and, most critically, really poor judgement and even worse taste.
 If Marvin Kaye read Revealing Eden and didn’t see any problems with it; if he had to fucking google it to figure out what was wrong with a stupid paean to the imaginary issue of reverse racism, then he has bad taste and bad judgement.

 I think this was a failure for Weird Tales, but not for Victoria Foyt.
 And I think that’s because Victoria Foyt is working from a different value for “failure” and “success.”
 She has kept her book in the public eye for another week and even introduced it to a new potential audience of people who want to see for themselves what the outrage is about.
 Basically, she played us.
-The spec community was ready to be outraged at Weird Tales and she simply lit the fuse and basked in the warmth.
+The spec community was ready to be outraged at Weird Tales and she simply provided the spark.

 This is not to say that I think Victoria Foyt “did it for the lulz.”
 I think much of her reactions and actions were actually very genuine.
 I think she is very ignorant about how racism works for actual non-white people and I think she’s unwilling to address her ignorance in any meaningful way.
 I think she does feel attacked unfairly and I think she does believe that her book is meditation on how destructive racism is.
 I think she truly believes that, if she can just get people to read the book, they will come around to her way of thinking.
 I also think she has excellent instincts for how to get and hold on to attention and a good nose for finding similarly controversial people and groups (Stop the GR Bullies, Weird Tales) and leap-frogging off of their notoriety.
 And I think, unfortunately, that she’ll be laughing all the way to the bank on this one.

 So where does this leave us?
-Despite what Victoria Foyt and the people behind Stop the GR Bullies seem to think, criticism is not a personal attack, criticism is not a violence done to those criticized.
+Despite what Victoria Foyt and the people behind Stop the GR Bullies seem to think, criticism is not a personal attack, criticism is not a violence done to those criticized (criticism can of course be bundled with personal attacks and violence but they are by no means intrinsically linked).
 As a community, we do have a right and a responsibility to patrol and define ourselves.
 To say “this is acceptable” and, perhaps more importantly, “this is not acceptable.”
 As a writer and as a reader, I oppose Weird Tales.
 I’m pretty mercenary when it comes to submissions because if I don’t treat myself like a professional, no one else will.
 I refuse to submit to markets that don’t pay, even if it’s just five dollars.
 Weird Tales is not a SFWA-qualifying market at this time, it pays less than pro-rates.
 Yet, at one time, it was in my top tier of places to send my stories because it had a reputation I respected and an audience I wanted access to.
 But it’s now joining the short list of places I will not submit to for ethical reasons and it seems that many others are doing the same.